AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    * Elenco numerato
    * Aggiungi allegato <!--(mark this parenthesis as draft: ************ this might be renamed to "Add image")-->

-   Per ulteriori informazioni, consulta la sezione &quot;Utilizzare il testo RTF in un aggiornamento Workfront&quot; in questo articolo. <!--remove this list, above, when we get to parity for Rich Text-->
+   Per ulteriori informazioni, consulta la sezione [Utilizzare Rich Text in un aggiornamento di Workfront](#use-rich-text-in-a-workfront-update) in questo articolo. <!--remove this list, above, when we get to parity for Rich Text-->

    >[!TIP]
    >